DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/mongodb-atlas-node.md

 <img src="/images/blog/mongodb-atlas-node/creating.png" height="500px">

+## Set up a Database User

-When your cluster is created, click on the Database Access button to create a database user.
+When your cluster is created, click on the Database Access and click the *Add Database User* button to create a database user.

 <img src="/images/blog/mongodb-atlas-node/database-user1.png">